List of Downton Abbey characters: John Bates

-Bates then invite O'Brien to his cottage, and whispers the words "her ladyship's soap" in her ear, before warning her that unless she calls Jimmy off, he will not keep her secret.
+Bates then invites O'Brien to his cottage, and whispers the words "her ladyship's soap" in her ear, before warning her that unless she calls Jimmy off, he will not keep her secret.
 Bates remains ignorant of the true meaning of the words, but he soon has other concerns when Lord Grantham decides to appoint Thomas as under-butler to take advantage of his skills at cricket; Bates had only hoped to allow Thomas to leave with a good reference.

-In series four, Anna is violently raped and Bates is confused and hurt at her attempts to push him away, as he is unaware of Anna's distress.
+In series four, Anna is violently raped by Alex Green (played by Nigel Harman), Viscount Gillingham's valet, and Bates is confused and hurt at her attempts to push him away, as he is unaware of Anna's distress.
 He threatens Mrs Hughes with leaving Downton in order to find out what is wrong with his wife.
 She reveals the story of Anna's attack but states that the attacker was a stranger who broke into the house.
 He tells Anna he knows what has happened, and reassures her that he still loves her.

 The two attempt to move past the attack, but both find it very difficult.
-Bates is suspicious that the attacker could be Mr Green, valet of Lord Gillingham.
+Bates is suspicious that the attacker could have been be Mr Green.
 When Green returns to the Abbey, Bates is further convinced of his guilt.
 Bates goes to York for the day but does not reveal the reason for going and Mr Green dies in Piccadilly after "falling into the road".
 Mrs Hughes discovers a round-trip ticket stub from York to London in an article of Bates's clothing that Anna donates to charity.
 She gives it to Lady Mary, who destroys it after Bates uses his skills as forger and pickpocket in suppressing a royal scandal.

 When a witness comes forward to claim Mr Green was murdered and the investigation reaches Downton, police question Bates and Anna on several occasions.
 This puts strain on the couple, as Anna is too frightened to ask John the truth of his trip to York.
-Matters become worse when Anna assists Lady Mary in procuring contraception for a sexual relationship with Lord Gillingham, and Bates finds the evidence and mistakenly believes his wife is using it so she does not become pregnant with a murderer's child.
+Matters become worse when Anna assists Lady Mary in procuring contraception for her extramarital relationship with Lord Gillingham, and Bates finds the evidence and mistakenly believes his wife is using it so she does not become pregnant with a murderer's child.